Planning and development of land

 Is the property associated with an area of Aboriginal Cultural Heritage Sensitivity?

 Areas of 'cultural heritage sensitivity' include registered Aboriginal cultural heritage places, as well as landforms and land categories that are generally regarded as more likely to contain Aboriginal cultural heritage.
-'Areas of cultural heritage ' are defined in the Aboriginal Heritage Regulations 2018 (the Regulations).
+'Areas of cultural heritage sensitivity' are defined in the Aboriginal Heritage Regulations 2018 (the Regulations).

 If you’re not sure you can check the property using our online map.
 Type your address into the Quick Search.
-If it’s marked green the property is in an 'area of cultural heritage '.
+If it’s marked green the property is in an 'area of cultural heritage sensitivity'.

 Cultural Heritage Management Plans